phenrique7/my-investiment-portfolio/README.md

 # my-investiment-portfolio
-A Next.js app that generates an investiment portfolio based on the customer profile
+A Next.js app that generates an investiment portfolio based on the investor profile